elisvcodes/coupon-site-vue/README.md

 ## Local Installation

 #### Server folder
-make sure to create a .env file that constains the follows
+make sure to create a .env file that contains the following

 - DATABASE_URL="file:./dev.db"
 - JWT_SECRET="PUT_ANY_SECRET"